-- There is a tradition of whimsical detailing on some chalet buildings and this is encouraged.
+• There is a tradition of whimsical detailing on some chalet buildings and this is encouraged.
 It provides an opportunity for modest artistic and stylistic detailing to add 'personality' to a property.
 This can reflect surrounding or prominent decorative traditions.
-Examples include, decorative timber bargeboards or verandahs, or metalwork such as weather-vanes. - A verandah, structural canopy or recessed (covered) balcony on the waterside of the building must be provided.
+Examples include, decorative timber bargeboards or verandas, or metalwork such as weather-vanes.

+A veranda, structural canopy or recessed (covered) balcony on the waterside of the building must be provided.
 This provides additional (all weather) amenity space and is a traditional feature of chalet buildings.

-Chalet buildings must make use of contrasting colours, with window and door frames, bargeboards and other joinery being painted or stained in a contrasting colour to walls.
+- In most instances, timber cladding must be treated with black or neutral coloured stains to allow the natural timber grain to show. - Chalet buildings must make use of contrasting colours, with window and door frames, bargeboards and other joinery being painted or stained in a contrasting colour to walls.